-We presented a novel approach to syntacticallyinformed statistical machine translation that leverages a parsed dependency tree representation of the source language via a tree-based ordering model and a syntactically informed decoder.
-We showed that it outperforms a leading phrasal SMT decoder in BLEU and human quality judgments.
-We also showed that it out-performed our own logical form-based EBMT/hybrid MT system.
+We presented a novel approach to syntacticallyinformed statistical machine translation that leverages a parsed dependency tree representation of the source language via a tree-based ordering model and treelet phrase extraction.
+We showed that it significantly outperforms a leading phrasal SMT system over a wide range of training set sizes and phrase sizes.